+3. It's a tough problem.

+(a) disturbing (c) radical

-(c) radical (d) difficult
+(b) enormous (d) difficult

 4. The computer has made a great impact on our lives.

 a. decision c. influence

 b. reaction d. help

 5. We are to face these radical changes.

 a. drastic c. relevant

 b. minor d. constant

 6. We start off with trends in global communications.

 a. tendencies c. priorities

 b. data d. partnerships

 7. It is difficult to predict possible consequences .

 a. chances c. improvements

 b. results d. trends

 8. As soon as you arrive home, phone me.

 a. after c. until

 b. before d. unless

 9. He seldom comes on time.

 a. often c. sometimes

 b. always d. rarely

 10. I hope you will maintain your recent improvement.

 a. give up c. realize

 b. transfer d. keep up

 11. The project will become effective in the short run.

 a. later c. soon

 b. in the distant future d. at the moment

-12. Actually, IBM was world's seventh largest company in 1983.
+12. Actually, IBM was world's seventh largest company

 a. essentially c. finally

 b. on the whole d. in fact

 13. Walking on the grass is not allowed.

 a. prohibited c. proclamed

 b. permitted d. proposed